Autodesk/Aurora/README.md

   - The Intel™ Arc® Pro A-series for workstations, such as the Intel Arc Pro A40 and Intel Arc Pro A50.
   - The Intel™ Arc® A-series, such as the Intel Arc A380 and Intel Arc A770.

-See [the build instructions](Doc/Build.md) for information on enabling support for DirectX Raytracing or Vulkan Ray Tracing.
+See [the build instructions](Doc/Build.md) for information on enabling support for DirectX Raytracing or Hgi Ray Tracing.

 NOTE: At this time Vulkan is supported on NVIDIA GPUs only.